-Crisp mountain air, cool temperatures, and eye-catching colors make autumn in Yellowstone a hiker’s paradise.
-Animals on the move for easier forage and migrating raptors provide an unparalleled opportunity for visitors to witness the wildlife that make the area famous.
+Crisp mountain air, cool temperatures, and eye-catching colors make autumn north of Yellowstone a hiker’s paradise.
+Animals seeking low-elevation forage and migrating raptors provide an unparalleled opportunity for visitors to witness the wildlife that make the Custer Gallatin National Forest famous.
 Stunning panoramas showcase mountain scenery and fall foliage.
-Even the park’s hydrothermal features are exceptionally scenic, with cooler temperatures resulting in dramatic steam plumes from their superheated waters.
-Below are a few of our favorite fall hikes for you to explore listed in order from shortest to longest:
+Mountain streams and rivers are at their best, with clear water beckoning those who might cool tired feet in their waters.
+Our hiking opportunities have changed this year with the flood-related closure of the North Entrance Road between Gardiner, Montana, and Yellowstone National Park.
+Thankfully, we have options.
+Below are a few of our favorite walks this year for you to explore listed in order from shortest to longest:

 Duration: 1-2 hours

 Trailhead: Arch Park at Roosevelt Arch